Frequently Asked Questions

 I have a day job and can’t make appointments during business hours.

 No problem.
 We are able to offer a limited number of evening appointments.
-Please mention that you need an evening appointment in the section of our request form where we ask you about what accommodations you need to access our services.
+Please mention that you need an evening appointment in the section of our request form where we ask you about what accommodations you need to access our services, or let our Case Manager know when you speak to her.

 It’s hard for me to make it to an appointment because I don’t have childcare.